 How long does Russia’s aggression against Ukraine really last?

 At the beginning of 2014, Ukraine was in the middle of a revolution.
 After pro-Russian president Viktor Yanukovych had refused to sign the Association Agreement with the EU and had tried to establish an authoritarian regime, massive demonstrations took place in Kyiv and other cities.
 Events escalated to violent clashes with the special police unit, and more than a hundred protesters were killed.
-The Revolution of Dignity ended, as Viktor Yanukovych fled to Russia on February 22.
+The Revolution of Dignity succeeded, as Viktor Yanukovych fled to Russia on February 22.

 The beginning of the war.
 Crimea and parts of the Donetsk and Luhansk regions were occupied by Russian forces.